English

 |---|---|

-| Variable | Name of the data for subsequent logic calls (cannot be the same as data type names) |
+| Variable | The name of the data, used for later logic calls.
+It can be customized, but cannot be the same as a data type. |

-| Expression | The value assigned to the variable, which can be directly defined or an expression (ensure return type matches data type to avoid errors) |
+| Expression | The value assigned to the variable.
+It can be directly defined or be an expression.
+If it is an expression, make sure the expression return type matches the data type, otherwise an error will occur. |

-String str = "fxiaoke" //direct definition
+String str = "fxiaoke" // directly defined

-Boolean boo = ["red", "blue", "green", "yellow"].isEmpty() //expression definition
+Boolean boo = ["red", "blue", "green", "yellow"].isEmpty() // expression definition

-def result = ["red", "blue", "green", "yellow"].isEmpty() //using def for data type2. switch
+def result = ["red", "blue", "green", "yellow"].isEmpty() // def represents the data type2. switch

 2.1 Definition